 - Chief Executive of the Hong Kong Special Administrative Region and Another v.
 President of the Legislative Council; HCAL 225/2016, Reported in: 4 HKLRD 115 (Disqualification of legislators, representing interested party Lau Siu Lai)

 - Law Mei Mei v.
-The Airport Authority Hong Kong ands Another, HCAL 117/2016, (Application for leave to judicial review concerning the luggage sage involving CY Leung’s daughter)
+The Airport Authority Hong Kong ands Another, HCAL 117/2016, (Succeeded in the judicial review concerning the luggage sage involving CY Leung’s daughter)